 So if you had to name three artists, musician acts, that you really enjoy that are not in the genre that you are in, who would you mention?

-.
+I like Muse.
+Oh man, I saw those guys at Coachella.
 I love their music and I love their records.
 Those guys played that record perfectly while running and jumping through the air.
 It was mind-blowing to me.
 Who else do I really love?
-I like old Stevie Wonder
+I like old Stevie Wonder, really '70s Stevie Wonder.
+And then this other act, that's a little bit in our genre, but Massive Attack.
+I love Massive Attack.

 And if you had to pick three artists that are closer in the electronica realm?